 - As a result of the retained earning reduction, reduces the shareholders’ equity in the balance sheet.

-If inventory write-off is negligible, the write-off inventory is charged to the COGS (cost of goods sold) account.
+If inventory write-off is negligible, then it is charged to the COGS (cost of goods sold) account.
 The trouble with this is that it falsifies the business gross margin, as there is no corresponding revenue matching entered for the product sale.

 When should we write off inventory?

 It is very crucial to calculate the gross profit or loss with the exact inventory value.
-This is the reason, why it is considered important for businesses to account for inventory write-off when the value of inventory significantly changes.
+This is the reason, why it is considered important for businesses to account for inventory write-off when the value of the stock significantly changes.